bullmoose20/MK-Docs/docs/files/overlays.md

 | [`external_templates`](templates.md#external-templates) | contains [file blocks](../config/files.md) that point to external templates that can be leveraged by multiple overlays |
 | [`overlays`](#overlay-attributes)                       | contains definitions of Overlays you wish to add to one or more libraries                                              |

-* Example Files can be found in the [Komet Configs Repository](https://github.com/meisnate12/Plex-Meta-Manager-Configs)
+* Example Files can be found in the [Kometa Configs Repository](https://github.com/meisnate12/Plex-Meta-Manager-Configs)

 ## Overlay Understandings